RozbehSharahi/graphql3/README.md

 # GraphQL 3

-Graphql3 is based on TYPO3 sites.

-Each site can register its schema.
+This package enables you to register a graphql schema for your TYPO3 page.

-> Whenever a schema is registered it is accessible via the tail `/graphql` or `/graphiql` on its root-page:
+If you register a schema, it is accessible via the tail `/graphql` or `/graphiql` on its root-page:
 > https://www.example.com/my-site-root/graphql
-> https://www.example.com/my-site-root/graphiql (only on TYPO3_CONTEXT=Development)
+> https://www.example.com/my-site-root/graphiql (TYPO3_CONTEXT=Development only)

 ## Usage